aniyomiorg/aniyomi-website/src/help/guides/getting-started.md

 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_library-add.webm)
 :::

-Now that you've installed the desired extension, it will show in the **Anime Sources** or **Manga Sources** tab depnding on if it was an anime extension or manga extension.
+Now that you've installed the desired extension, it will show in the **Anime Sources** or **Manga Sources** tab depending on if it was an anime extension or manga extension.
 This pages contains all of your sources, which is obtained through extensions, some extensions contain *multiple* sources.

 To find and add anime/manga to your library, tap **Latest** for a source's most recently updated anime/manga, or tap on the source itself to browse and search their catalog.